Key features of the education system

-Education at all levels must be open to everyone: Italian citizens as well as foreigner minors from both EU and non-EU countries.
+Education at all levels must be open to everyone: Italian citizens as well as foreign minors from both EU and non-EU countries.
 Compulsory education is free.

 The principle of inclusion also applies to pupils with disabilities, to pupils with social and economic disadvantages and to immigrant pupils.
-In such circumstances, measures focus on personalization and didactic flexibility and, in the case of immigrant pupils with low levels of Italian, on linguistic support.
+In such circumstances, measures focus on personalisation of teaching and didactic flexibility and, in the case of immigrant pupils with low levels of Italian, on linguistic support.

-The State also guarantees the right to education to pupils who are unable to attend school because hospitalised, at home for a long illness or detained (please see the section 'Organisational variations and alternative structures in secondary education').
+The State also guarantees the right to education to pupils who are unable to attend school because hospitalised, at home for a long illness or, if aged more than 14, detained (please see the section 'Organisational variations and alternative structures in secondary education').

 Stages of the education system

-The Italian education and training system includes ECEC (0-3 and 3-6), primary, secondary, post-secondary, tertiary and adult education.
+The Italian education and training system includes Early childhood education and care (ECEC), primary, secondary, post-secondary, tertiary and adult education.

 Early childhood education and care (ECEC)